nncat01/RCVPN-SR/README.en.md

 Built based on the parser from  Master-Yoba/shadowrocket-rules￼.

-In theory, it should also be compatible with Surge.adowrocket-rules` directory
+In theory, it should also be compatible with Surge